Medical questions & health advice by licensed doctors

-"Why do my toenails look like they are dead and rotted?
+"Why do my toenails look like they are dead and rotted?"

 I am 25 female and I work as a customer service manager.
 I am on my feet all day, and they sweat constantly.
 When I was 15 I had half my toenail removed because of an ingrown nail.
 When the nail grew back, it didnt grow in the same way.
 It looks like a dead toenail and when I clip it there is no feeling.
 And also the nail is somewhat thicker than my other nails.
 I've put antibiotics and rubbing alcohol on it but that didn't work at all.

 It could be that the nail became infected when it was damaged all those years ago, as this gives an opportunity for the fungal to get in under the nail bed.
 As you are experiencing, these infections are very difficult to treat and rarely go away on their own, often lasting for many years.
 There are many over the counter treatments for fungus and many home remedies as well.
 However, basically none of these are effective in treating established toenail infections.
 The only effective treatments for these infections are prescription antifungal medications which are taken by mouth over a period of several months.
 I suggest talking to your primary care doctor as soon as possible.
 They will be able to confirm the diagnosis of a fungal infection and they will also be able to prescribe the necessary medications for you so that you can get this cleared up.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.